mohagan9/babibudi/README.md

   Local development
 </h3>
 <p>
   To run locally, you will need to have <b>docker</b> installed.

+If you are not using _Docker Desktop_, you can use [Colima](https://github.com/abiosoft/colima).
+<br />Run `colima start` to spin up the docker runtime.

 Also ensure your IDE has permissions for mounting the volumes defined in <a href="/hosting/docker-compose.dev.yaml">docker-compose.dev.yaml</a>.
 <br />For example, in macOS I had to do this via `Privacy & Security > Files & Folders`

 </p>

 <h4>Starting</h4>